youngboy/engine-docs/source/index.md

 Engine consists of two parts:

 1. **Engine Proxy:** A thin, fast proxy that is deployed into your own cloud or datacenter, sitting in the request path right next to your GraphQL services.
-2. **Engine service:** This runs in our cloud, is centrally managed, monitored, and automatically scaled for you.
+2. **Engine Service:** This runs in our cloud, is centrally managed, monitored, and automatically scaled for you.
 This is the part that displays the management UI for Engine and stores aggregated data about performance, errors, cache hits, and more.

 We've designed it in this way so that your application data never leaves your infrastructure.
 It also allows us to build features that process your GraphQL requests and responses, such as response caching, automatic persisted queries, and more.